 There is no such thing as a stupid question.
 Remember that.
 The more questions that you ask, the better that you’re going to understand Mandarin Chinese.

 When you don’t understand something in your intensive one-on-one session, don’t move ahead.
 Take the time and sit down with your teacher and allow them to really explain the topic or point.

 There’s a lot to learn when it comes to Mandarin and when you want to learn how to study Chinese and speak it fluently, there’s going to be many questions that pop into your head.

 Like we mentioned above, our teachers are experienced and will be able to help you.
 If they don’t know the exact answer right away, they will find it out.

 Everyone learns differently.
-If you learn better writing things down, take notes.
+If you learn better by writing things down, take notes.
 Fill your whole notebook or Google doc with that day’s lesson.
 Taking notes allows you to return to the topic after the class is finished.

 If you learn better by listening, you could record the classes on an audio recorder.
-This will allow you revisit the lessons and hear exactly what your teacher said to you.
+This will allow you to revisit the lessons and hear exactly what your teacher said to you.